-User experience (UX) research is about diving deep into how customers interact with your brand on a practical, function level, and observing how easily they can complete their tasks and meet their goals.
+User experience (UX) research is about diving deep into how customers interact with your brand on a practical, functional level, and observing how easily they can complete their tasks and meet their goals.

-It’s the process of discovering the behaviors, motivations and needs of your customers through observation, task analysis, and other types of user feedback.
-It can involve working directly with members of your target audience through UX testing sessions, remote session observation using digital tools, surveys to collect user feedback and many more methods and techniques.
+User research is the process of discovering the behaviors, motivations, and needs of your customers through observation, task analysis, and other types of user feedback.
+It can involve working directly with members of your target audience through UX testing sessions, remote session observation using digital tools, surveys to collect user feedback, and many more UX research methods and techniques.

 Why is UX research important?

-In fact, the fresh perspective of your end-users is exactly why UX research is so valuable.
-Because they’re not already immersed in your language, processes and systems, user testing participants are in the best position to help you see where things might be confusing to a newcomer who isn’t involved with your business.
+The fresh perspective of your end-users is exactly why UX research is so valuable.
+Because they’re not already immersed in your language, processes, and systems, user testing participants are in the best position to help you see where things might be confusing to a newcomer who isn’t involved with your business.

 In areas like new product design and development, user research allows you to head off potential issues with products and services before they even hit the shelves.
-You are able to design the product correctly the first time, instead of having to fix it later when customers are unhappy.
+You can design the product correctly the first time, instead of having to fix it later when customers are unhappy.

 - Product benefits

 By asking your customers for direct feedback about a potential product, you can discover how and when customers prefer to use a product, what pain points your product will solve, and how to improve your product design.